ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 8.4.
 Application Management.

-- The function of Application Management.
+- The role of Application Management.

 - Software Life Cycle (SLC).

-- Phases of the Software Life Cycle (SLC).
+- Software Life Cycle (SLC) Phases.

 - Practice yourself.